The Grand Canyon and Antelope Canyon are two must-visit destinations for any traveler to Las Vegas and the American Southwest.

 The thing about traveling the American Southwest is that the distances are vast.
-To get to Antelope Canyon from Las Vegas is 5 hours, and the Grand Canyon is over a 2 hour drive from Antelope Canyon.
+To get to Antelope Canyon from Las Vegas is 5 hours, and the Grand Canyon is over a 2-hour drive from Antelope Canyon.
+That's saying nothing about Horseshoe Bend, which isn't far but adds precious time to your day.

 Despite these long distances, many travelers with limited time like to ask us: Can I visit Antelope Canyon and the Grand Canyon in one day?